tianxusky/Code-for-Error-Bounds-of-Imitating-Policies-and-Environments/README.md

 ## Usage

 The folder of [scripts](scripts) provides all demo running scripts to test algorithms like GAIL, BC, DAgger, FEM, GTAL, and imitating-environments algorithms.
-After running experiments, one can use [result_plotter.py](result_plotter.py) to visualize results.